 The Thai bat soup

-The bat meat used to prepare these local specialties can contain dangerous parasites or pathogens.If improperly cooked, the meat from these creatures can cause severe illness or even death in very extreme cases.
+The bat meat used to make these regional delicacies may contain harmful parasites or pathogens.
+Meat from these creatures, if not properly cooked, can cause severe illness or even death in extreme cases.